tldr-pages/tldr/pages/common/gcloud-auth.md

-# gcloud CLI Authorization and Credentials
+# gcloud cli authorization and credentials

 > Grant and revoke authorization to the gcloud CLI and manage credentials.
 > More information: <https://cloud.google.com/sdk/docs/cheatsheet#authorization_and_credentials>.